-The challenge is on to walk a marathon (26.2 miles) or a half marathon (13.1 miles) throughout the night on a circular route, starting and finishing at Granary Square near the iconic King’s Cross station.
-The route will take you past many famous landmarks, including Westminster Abbey, Trafalgar Square, Buckingham Palace and many more!
-Funds raised by Walk The Night will support the amazing work of Breast Cancer Care and Prostate Cancer UK.
+We challenge you to walk a marathon (26.2 miles) or a half marathon (13.1 miles) through the night.
+Starting and finishing at the magical Granary Square in King’s Cross, with a fun and lively warm-up and dazzling entertainment, the route will take you past many of our capital’s famous landmarks, including Westminster Abbey, Trafalgar Square, Buckingham Palace and many more!

-Download your Walk The Night sponsorship form here.
+Download your Walk the Night 2019 sponsorship form here.

 Get your free training plan

-Join us from 5.30 pm on Saturday 14 July (check-in closes at 7.30 pm) at the magical King's Cross Square.
-This magnificent public square is at the heart of King’s Cross and has been built where barges once unloaded their goods.
-Granary Square is home to many fantastic places to eat and drink where you can relax before you embark on your challenge.
-We have an event stage, where music, speeches and warm-ups will be hosted.
-You will be able to interact with the music from the start line area as you set off on your Walk The Night challenge.
-We encourage you to relax and soak up the summer vibe whilst making some new friends before you are called to your start area.
+Join us from 5.00pm on Saturday 27 July 2019 (check-in closes at 7.00pm) in the magical city of London (venue to be confirmed) for our exciting pre-challenge entertainment.
+We have an event stage, where music, speeches and warm-ups will be hosted to get you all ready and raring to go before you join your start wave.
+You will be able to dance and sing along with the music from the starting line area as you set off on your Walk the Night challenge.
+We encourage you to soak up the summer vibe whilst making some new friends before you’re called to your start area.

-Walkers set off in waves from 8 pm on a spectacular full or half marathon loop around central London.
-The challenge finishes when walkers cross the end line back at King's Cross, with the cut-off time of 9 am.
+Walkers set off in waves from 8pm on a spectacular full (26.2 miles) or half marathon (13.1 miles) loop around central London.
+The challenge finishes when walkers cross the finish line back at the starting venue, with the cut-off time of 9am.

-The more money raised by participants on the challenge the higher the percentage of funds that directly support the work of Breast Cancer Care and Prostate Cancer UK
+The more money raised by participants on the challenge the higher the percentage of funds that directly support the work of CoppaFeel! and Prostate Cancer UK